-The exploration, development, transmission and sale of energy is the backbone of the Canadian economy, and Canada is blessed with a diversity of energy resources.
+The exploration, development, transmission and sale of energy has been the backbone of the Canadian economy, and Canada is blessed with a diversity of energy resources.
 Reserves of crude oil found in western Canada are among the largest in the world and Canada is one of the leading producers of both oil and natural gas.
 The world's longest crude oil and liquids pipeline system is operated by a Canadian company.
 A Canadian company owns one of the most extensive natural gas transmission networks in the world.
 A significant portion of Canada's energy, primarily oil, natural gas and electricity, is exported to the United States.
 Shale discoveries in the United States and eastern Canada will continue to have an impact on natural gas in Canada.
+Pipeline capacity will continue to be an issue to get product to international markets.

-The provinces of British Columbia, Quebec, Manitoba, Newfoundland and Ontario have abundant sources of hydroelectric power, and Canada is a world-leading producer of hydropower.
+The provinces of British Columbia, Quebec.
+Newfoundland Manitoba, and Ontario have abundant sources of hydroelectric power, and Canada is a world-leading producer of hydropower.
 The largest nuclear power generating facility in North America is located in Ontario.
 The province of Saskatchewan is home to some of the largest known high-grade uranium deposits, making it the world's second largest uranium producer.
 Coal is also mined and used primarily in the western provinces and for export.

 Canadians have been recognized as among the largest per capita users of energy in the world.
 Several Canadian provinces have taken steps to reduce the level of energy consumption both on the part of large industrial users and individual consumers, especially where this will help achieve certain carbon reduction goals.
-Laws and government programs that support investment in infrastructure, additional generation, conservation and improved energy efficiency have the ability to transform the way new and existing Canadian companies meet their own and the Canadian market's energy needs over the coming decades and represent significant investment opportunities.
+Laws and government programs that support investment in infrastructure, additional generation, conservation and improved energy efficiency and carbon sequestration have the ability to transform the way new and existing Canadian companies meet their own and the Canadian market's energy needs over the coming decades and represent significant investment opportunities.
 Energy investments and opportunities will be impacted by Canada's climate change commitments and, given the diversity of the various regions in the country, these opportunities will vary widely across the country.
+Canada's federal government has minimum standards for reducing greenhouse gases as do most provinces.